Pearl Couscous Side Dish with Vegetables & Apricots

 • Couscous: Try orzo or acini de pepe pasta if you can’t find pearl couscous

-• Lemon zest or a squeeze of fresh lemon juice will add some bright flavors as will lots of fresh herbs.
+• Freshness: Lemon zest or a squeeze of lemon juice brightens the dish

-• Sprinkle the finished dish with toasted almonds, pine nuts or other nuts for crunch.
+• Crunch: Toasted almonds, pine nuts, or other nuts

 Spiralized squash and onions on pan.